jchacker5/pod2yt/README.md

 ## Usage

 1. Drop a `.wav` file in the uploader.
-2. Wait for transcription (editable in the UI).
+2. Wait for transcription (editable in the UI, powered by local Whisper).
 3. Pick your favorite AI-generated thumbnail.
-4. Render the MP4 video.
+4. Render the MP4 video (auto-saved to your project directory with the same name as your audio file).
 5. Preview and upload to YouTube—all from the browser!

 ---